dacy/ai-avatar/README.md

-# AI Avatar - Voice Search Tool
+# AI Avatar - Semantic Search Tool

-An AI-powered voice search tool that processes Confluence pages and answers questions about their content.
+A semantic search tool that processes text documents and answers questions about their content.
 The tool uses semantic embeddings and vector similarity search to find relevant information, and a question-answering model to extract precise answers.

 ## Features

-- **Voice Input/Output**: Support for voice queries and text-to-speech responses
+- **Text-based Search**: Query your knowledge base using natural language
-- **Confluence Integration**: Process and index Confluence pages for search
+- **Semantic Search**: Uses FAISS for efficient vector similarity search
-- **Semantic Search**: Uses FAISS vector database for efficient similarity search
+- **Question Answering**: Uses Ollama for generating answers from context
-- **Question Answering**: Extracts precise answers using the RoBERTa QA model
+- **On-Premise Processing**: All data processing happens locally for privacy
-- **On-Premise Processing**: All processing is done locally for data privacy
+- **Modern UI**: Clean, responsive interface with real-time feedback

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.8+
-- FFmpeg (for audio processing)
+- Ollama installed and running locally
-- CUDA-capable GPU (optional, for faster processing)
+- FAISS library for vector similarity search

 ## Installation